kavonrtep/dante/README.md

 * Proteins Domains Filter [domains_filtering.py]
 	* filters GFF3 output from previous step to obtain certain kind of domain and/or allows to adjust quality filtering

-Both are implemented on galaxy web enviroment or can be used as standalone python scripts from the command line

 ### Dependencies ###